 - “Towel” dry with a t-shirt instead – Towel drying is great for your body but not as great for your hair.
 Hair is delicate and should be treated gently.

 To avoid the friction that leads to frizz and breakage, wrap your wet hair in a well-worn soft cotton t-shirt instead of rough drying with a towel.

 - Avoid heat – It’s well known that heat isn’t the best for your hair, and this goes for water as well as styling tools.
 When drying, rinsing, or styling, always use the coolest setting to avoid opening the cuticle of the hair and leaving it susceptible to breakage.

 More Than Just A Soak

-When using an epsom salt scrub, you may mix with a favorite natural shampoo, or apply directly to the scalp for a scrub before or after you wash.
-When rinsing the epsom salt from your hair, rinse well and take care to seek a temperature that is both comfortable for you and cool enough to keep your hair feeling healthy, happy, and rejuvenated.
+When using an epsom salt scrub, you may mix with a favorite natural shampoo or apply directly to the scalp for a scrub before or after you wash.
+When rinsing epsom salt on scalp, rinse well and find a temperature that is both comfortable for you and cool enough to keep your hair feeling healthy, happy, and rejuvenated.

 Ready to up your hair care routine?
 Click here to order plain epsom salt today.